Nabeel-Idrees/Speech-Denoising/README.md

-# Self-Supervised Deep Learning- based Speech Denoising
+# Self-Supervised Deep Learning- Based Speech Denoising

 This project presents a self supervised deep neural network solution to speech denoising by reducing the complexity of the requirement for training data, that is,